Reproductive Sciences Programs

 - Non-invasive hormone monitoring to diagnose pregnancy and determine the success of treatment protocols

 - Disinfection procedures for gametes and embryos prior to utilization in assisted reproduction (e.g., artificial insemination and embryo transfer)

-Omaha's Henry Doorly Zoo and Hillsdale College Student Training Program
+Omaha's Henry Doorly Zoo and Aquarium and Hillsdale College Student Training Program

 In South Africa, the research included reproductive studies on species such as rhinos, buffalo, and a variety of antelope species and genetic studies on species such as lions, cheetahs and ground hornbills.
 Currently, the genetic research, supervised by Hillsdale College Professor Dr. Daniel York, has been focusing on the origins of the Chytrid fungus - the pathogen that has been identified in playing a major role in the global amphibian extinction crisis.